Grouping & Aggregation¶

 | Multiple columns | Cross-join of all combinations |

 Note: For non-date columns, the spine respects your WHERE clause.
 If you filter to region = 'North America', only that region appears in results.
-Use guarantee() to force specific values to appear regardless of filters.
 See Guaranteed Groups for details.

 The ??
 Operator¶